Pink’s was the largest producer of jam and marmalade in the world by the late nineteenth century.

 60 female workers in the finishing department went on strike in 1892 after their wages were reduced.
 They were all promptly replaced by new workers.

 E & T Pink did not allow its workers to leave the premises during their lunch break, and did not provide a separate room where staff could rest during their break.
 A juryman described the situation as “shameful” in 1893.
-Following an appeal by John Burns MP (1858 – 1943) to Thomas Pink, permission was granted for outside breaks, and Pink opened an 800-capacity dining room for employees in 1894.
+Following an appeal by John Burns MP (1858 – 1943) to Thomas Pink, permission was granted for outside breaks, and Pink opened a four storey, 1,000 seat capacity “mess house” for employees in 1894.
 It was probably the best-equipped staff building in London, according to the St James’s Gazette.
 Thomas Pink denied that this was an act of philanthropy, and stated his belief that treating his employees well would increase profits at his business.

 There were 500 regular workers at E & T Pink by 1893, around 400 of whom were women.
 That year, 8,000 tons of jam were produced.

-E & T Pink was the largest manufacturer of jam in the world by 1894, with an average production of 40 tons per day.
-He controlled a twelfth of the British tapioca market.
+E & T Pink was the largest manufacturer of jam in the world in 1894, with an average production of 40 tons per day.
+Pink controlled a twelfth of the British tapioca market.
 E & T Pink also claimed to be by far the largest manufacturer of marmalade in the world by the late nineteenth century.

 Thomas Pink was a highly-gifted engineer: he designed the machinery for his pepper mills himself; he ground sixteen tons of pepper a week by 1894, and controlled an eighth of the British pepper trade.

 Pink was innovative; he was the first British businessman to dictate his correspondence by phonograph.
 He conducted the majority of his business through the newly-invented telephone by 1894.
-A keen Conservative, Pink was knighted in 1904.
+A keen Conservative, Pink received a knighthood in 1904.